neira-daniel/machine-learning-zoomcamp-midterm-project/README.md

 In spite of that, we found some "Height" measurements equal to zero.
 We removed them from the dataset.
 We did the same with a couple of outliers.

+By fitting a simple linear model and looking at the way the features behave, we found that this is a non-linear problem and that the data is heteroscedastic.
+That is, that the feature variables have different variance from each other.
+So, they aren't constant, but heterogeneous.

+This phenomena calls for the use of models that can deal with that complexity.
+In particular, trees are a good option.

 ## Modeling approach & metrics

 As previously mentioned, this dataset lends itself to be treated as a regression or a classification problem.